Increasing openness to trade

 VAT applies on the value of imported goods, and importers pay it at the same time as they pay import duties.
 Different rates of VAT are applied to different goods and services, but generally the rate is up to 10%.

-A Special Sales Tax (SST) applies to the production and import of 11 products considered as luxurious or non-essential.
+A Special Sales Tax (SST) applies to the production and import of 11 categories of products (including cigarettes, alcohol, and most vehicles) and six types of services (including casinos, gambling, lotteries, and golf clubs), which are considered luxurious or non-essential.

 Custom duties

-The UK-Vietnam Free Trade Agreement came into effect from 1st January 2020.
-65% of the tariff lines of UK exports to Vietnam have been eliminated, increasing to 99% after 6 years.
+The UK-Vietnam free trade agreement came into effect from 1 January 2021.
+65% of the tariff lines of UK exports to Vietnam have been eliminated, increasing to 99% after six years.

 Regulations